Get notified of page updates

 Expert Guidelines

-The National Comprehensive Cancer Network (NCCN) guidelines on the use of bone protective agents for people diagnosed with cancer recommend the following:
+National Comprehensive Cancer Network (NCCN) guidelines on the use of bone-protective agents for people diagnosed with prostate cancer recommend the following:

-• People with prostate cancer receiving radium-223 are recommended to receive treatment with one of the bone protective agents, denosumab or zoledronic acid.
+• People with metastatic prostate cancer receiving radium-223: denosumab or zoledronic acid.

-• People with cancer who will be receiving should receive a baseline bone density scan before starting treatment.
-For patients whose risk for fractures is high enough to warrant therapy, denosumab, zoledronic acid or alendronate may be used to increase bone density.
+• People with prostate cancer who will receive androgen deprivation therapy: baseline bone density scan before starting treatment.
+For patients whose risk for fractures is high enough to warrant therapy: denosumab, zoledronic acid or alendronate.

-• People with castration-resistent cancer with metastatis to the bone should be given bone protective agents to reduce the risk for bone fractures.
-In these patients, denosumab has been shown to work better than zoledronic acid.
+• People with castration-resistant prostate cancer with metastasis to the bone: a bone protective agents (denosumab has been shown to work better than zoledronic acid) to reduce the risk for bone fractures.

-Bone protective agents are associated with risk for low calcium levels, and a rare but serious deterioration of the jaw bone known as osteonecrosis of the jaw.
-Patients receiving bone protective agents should receive a baseline dental exam, practice good oral hygiene, avoid dental surgery and have their calcium levels and creatinine clearance levels monitored during treatment.
+Bone-protective agents are associated with a risk of low calcium levels, and osteonecrosis of the jaw (a rare but serious deterioration of the jaw bone).
+Patients receiving bone-protective agents should have a baseline dental exam, practice good oral hygiene, avoid dental surgery and have their calcium levels and creatinine clearance levels monitored during treatment.

 Updated: 11/12/2021